goschtl/zope/Zope3/trunk/src/zope/interface/README.txt

   ...     def brag():
   ...
 "Brag about being special"

-We can make a an existing foo instance special by providing `reason` and `brag` attributes::
+We can make an existing foo instance special by providing `reason` and `brag` attributes::

   >>> foo.reason = 'I just am'